-The rich diversity of England's culture, society and language, which has evolved over centuries, is reflected in school.
-According to the Department of Education, in the 2023-24 academic year, approximately 20.8% of all pupils at schools in England did not speak English as a first language.
-This is compared with 18% in the 2015-16 academic year.

-At Queensway School, currently 27.4% of our pupils on roll have EAL (data as of December 2024).
-In our community, we support children with a range of first languages.
+The rich diversity of England's culture, society and language, which has evolved over centuries, is reflected in schools.
+20.9% of primary school pupils in the UK were learning English as an additional language during the 2020-21 academic year.
+At Queensway Primary School, currently 23.2% of our pupils on roll have EAL (data as of February 2022).
+In our community, first languages include Chinese, Hungarian, Italian, Polish, Portugeuse, Punjabi, Romanian, Thai, Turkish and Urdu.

-Our EAL learners come from a variety of backgrounds: some are from well-established communities, while others are new to the language and culture of this country.
-Some pupils have previous school experience and are literate in their first language on arrival whereas others may have had no previous formal education.
-In addition, the pupils on our EAL Register have differing levels of proficiency in English:
+Our EAL learners come from a variety of backgrounds: some are from well-established communities, while others are new to the language and culture of this country; and some pupils have previous school experience and are literate in their first language on arrival whereas others may have had no previous formal education.
+In addition, the pupils on our EAL Register have differing levels of competence in English: